-- 13) From the File menu select Export and Save for Web [Alt] [Shift] [Ctrl] [S]. - 14) Select the fist slice from the image with the Slice Select Tool.
-If you have the 2Up tab selected like in the example below, make sure you click the preview slice in the second section.
+- 13) From the File menu select Save for Web [Alt] [Shift] [Ctrl] [S]. - 14) Select the fist slice from the image with the Slice Select Tool.
+Market If you have the 2Up tab selected like in the example below, make sure you click the slice in the preview on the right.